 Needs Assessments

-The latest Joint Strategic Needs Assessment (JSNA) for the borough has now been released, providing a comprehensive look at the ‘Top 5’ causes of ill health, risk factors, reasons for hospitalisation and wider determinants of health for Kingston’s population.
+The latest Joint Strategic Needs Assessment (JSNA) for the borough was published in October 2023, providing a comprehensive look at the ‘Top 5’ causes of ill health, risk factors, reasons for hospitalisation and wider determinants of health for Kingston’s population.

 Here you can find a summary and the main document.